Letifery/centroid-clustering/README.md

 - `data`: Your Input - Has to be a list of numeric vectors of equal shape
 - `boundaries`: Specifies	the space for centroid generation.
 It will be calculated automatically if it isn't specified but could be useful for testing purposes.
 Has to be a set of n tuples [(min,max),...], where n = dimension of your used datapoints.
 - `dist`: Used distance metric.
 Currently available are: "manhattan"
-- `ver`: Specifies the used kmeans variant.
-Currently available are: "llyod", "queen"
+- `ver`: Specifies the clustering variant.
+Currently available are: "llyod", "queen", "PAM"
-- `epochs`: How often kmeans should run over the dataset
+- `epochs`: How often the specified algorithm should run over the dataset
 - `k`: Number of centroids
 - `centroids`: Start position of centroids (They will be randomly generated inside the boundary space if not specified).
 The shape must be equal to your datapoint vector